JetBrains/teamcity-documentation/topics/teamcity-disk-space-watcher.md

 [//]: # (title: TeamCity Disk Space Watcher)
-[//]: # (auxiliary-id: TeamCity Disk Space Watcher) TeamCity server regularly checks for free disk space on the server machine (in the TeamCity Data Directory) and displays a warning on all the pages of the web UI is the free disk space falls below a certain threshold.
+[//]: # (auxiliary-id: TeamCity Disk Space Watcher)

+The TeamCity server regularly checks for free disk space on the server machine (in the TeamCity Data Directory) and displays a warning on all the pages of the web UI is the free disk space falls below a certain threshold.
 If the space continues to decrease and reaches a certain limit, the build queue is paused.

 The thresholds can be changed by modifying the following [internal properties](configuring-teamcity-server-startup-properties.md) values in __KB__: